keijiro/KlutterTools/README.md

 leaving reminders, instructions, or context for other developers -- or just jotting down your own thoughts.

+### Downloader

+**Downloader** is a tool for fetching additional data from the web.
+It's useful when a project needs large assets, such as uncompressed video files or large machine learning models.

 ## System Requirements

 - Unity 6 or later